 1.1.
 A Quick Post-WW II History of Regime Change.
-There is a near consensus among macroeconomists that U.S. monetary policy changed regime in late 1979.
-The consensus view holds that monetary policy changed from a period where increases in inflation were passively accommodated to one where incipient inflation was actively combatted with tighter policy.
-Taylor (1999a), Clarida, Gali, and Gertler (2000), and Lubik and Schorfheide (2003b), among others, found that from 1960-1979 the Fed followed an interest rate rule that failed to satisfy the Taylor principle, which requires adjusting the Federal funds rate more than one-for-one in response to inflation.
+Many macroeconomists believe that U.S. monetary policy changed regime in late 1979.
+The view holds that monetary policy changed from a period where increases in inflation were passively accommodated to one where incipient inflation was actively combatted with tighter policy.
+Taylor (1999a), Clarida, Gali, and Gertler (2000), and Lubik and Schorfheide (2003b), among others, found that from 1960-1979 the Fed followed an interest rate rule that responded only weakly to inflation, failing to satisfy the Taylor principle.
 Since the early 1980s, the Taylor principle is satisfied, according to this empirical work.
+But even the most sanguine observers of recent Fed successes cannot exclude the possibility of a return to the days when monetary policy accommodated inflation, as in Sargent's (1999) analysis of American inflation.